Whole School Approach

-Staff throughout the school are involved in Careers Education from work related play, development of social skills and appropriate behaviour in the lower years to the delivery of careers education through PHSE sessions in KS3 and Work Related Exam units, Functional Skills lessons and individually tailored Work Experience placements in Year 9 & KS4.
+Staff throughout the school are involved in Careers Education from work related play, development of social skills, class jobs and appropriate behaviour in the lower years to the delivery of Careers education through PHSE and Careers lesson in KS3 and Work Related Exam units, Functional Skills lessons and individually tailored Work Experience placements in Year 11

-All work related skills developed link in with the Gosden House Toolbox with the aim to develop the key skills we believe that our learners need to develop to support them in their future pathways.
+All work related skills developed are linked in with the Gosden House Toolbox with the aim to develop the key skills we believe that our learners need to develop to support them in their future pathways.

 Each year a ‘Gosden Graduate’ is interviewed to work as an example of possible post 16 pathways.
 This has proven to be an invaluable way to show our parents and students possible college and career routes and the high expectation we have for all of our learners.
 Gosden Graduates come into school to speak about their post 16 learning routes.